-14. Create a decked area
+14. Create a decked area without planning permission

 PD rights cover installing decking in your garden, providing it’s no more than 30cm above the ground.
 The decking, plus any extensions or outbuildings, also cannot cover more than 50 per cent of your garden.

-15. Install solar panels
+15. Install solar panels without planning permission

 Solar panels can be added to your home without planning permission, providing they don’t protrude more than 20cm above the surface they’re attached to, and that the highest part of the panel is not higher than the highest part of the roof, excluding the chimney.
 Restrictions apply in conservation areas and on listed buildings.

-16. Adding a driveway
+16. Add a driveway without planning permission